CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/004-architecture.md

 1. TOC
 {:toc}

-Below is a high level design of what gets deployed from the Azure Marketplace Application (AMA) wizard and what you can expect after installing the product.
+Below is a high-level design of what gets deployed from the Azure Marketplace Application (AMA) wizard and what you can expect after installing the product.

 ![cluedin-architecture-hlsd.png](../../assets/diagrams/cluedin-architecture-hlsd.png)